Kilkenny, Co. Kilkenny

 During the famine in the mid-1840s, sleeping galleries and sheds were erected, and houses hired, to accommodate an additional 600 inmates.
 Some fever patients were sent to the County Fever Hospital, part of which was hired for workhouse use.
 Patients were also treated at the workhouse itself.

-In the 1920s, following the formation of the Irish Free State, the workhouse was closed.
-The surviving buildings were later used as a council depot.
+The surviving workhouse buildings at Kilkenny were later used as a council depot.
 A shopping centre now covers the site.

 - Kilkenny County Library, 6 John's Quay, Kilkenny, Co.
 Kilkenny.
 Holdings include: Guardians' minutes (1842-1922, with gaps); Master's report book (1910-1913); Letters from the Local Government Board (1893-1913).